 First, let’s get to know Nova Scotia, in biker terms.
 Peak riding season is from May 1st to September 30th, but locals rip around on the good days outside of that.
 The province (there are 10 provinces in Canada – same deal as a state in the US) is almost an island.
 There are less than a million residents, so we’re not talking a crowded place.
 If you are looking for major city lifestyle partying…head to Halifax.
 Zero bars, but about two hundred pubs.
 Every town in NS has a pub or two…or it isn’t a town…so don’t worry about getting thirsty.
 Canada’s major highway is the Trans Canada.
 Stay off that the best you can – we’ve got roads that circle the entire province.
 Each has a name…for example, I live on the Sunrise Trail.

 If you choose Nova Scotia for your visit, browse around and let me help you out.
 The information on this site is not free – you’ve got to promise to buy one of my creations: The Original Cabot Trail Biker T-Shirt.
-It’s a big price to pay, because the shirt is sold at one location in the world only – at the very end of Nova Scotia!
+It’s a big price to pay, because the shirt is sold at two locations in the world only – at the very end of Nova Scotia!
 So if you come visit, please buy one of the shirts I made, and drop me a line to tell me if you had a good time.
 If there is anything I can do to make your trip better while on your Nova Scotia bike vacation, give me a call and I’ll help the best I can.
-Due to some riders missing the Coastal Restaurant, all my items are available on this website.
+Due to some riders missing the Coastal Restaurant, Ingonish (view map), they open at noon.
+All my items are available at my shop where I make them, and on this website.
 Honor system, please do not purchase a shirt if you haven't ridden the Cabot Trail by motorcycle... or don't wear it till you make it here!

 Safe and Fun Miles!